stackbit/jamstackthemes/content/theme/hugo-clarity.md

   - No CMS
 archetype:
   - Blog
+description: >-
-description: A technology-minded theme for Hugo based on VMware's open-source Clarity Design System featuring rich code support, dark/light mode, mobile support, and much more.
+  A technology-minded theme for Hugo based on VMware's open-source Clarity Design System featuring rich code support, dark/light mode, mobile support, and much more.
+stale: false
 ---

 # A perfect theme for bloggers who code